8 Mobile App Engagement Strategies That Retain Users (2026)

 How It Works

-Social feeds surface activity from other users.
-Completed workouts, achieved milestones, shared content, or discussions.
+Social feeds surface activity from other users: completed workouts, achieved milestones, shared content, or discussions.
 Feeds give users reasons to check the app even when they don't plan to actively use core features.

 Community features succeed when users naturally want to share experiences or learn from others.
 Fitness apps benefit from workout sharing.
 Learning platforms thrive on study groups.
 Creative apps work well with feedback communities.